New Tour Offerings & Suggestions

 Christmas on the Potomac, a 45-day celebration of entertainment, activities and fun.
 The signature event ICE, has been named one of ABA’s Top 100 Events in North America for 2012. www.christmasonthepotomac.com

 The Sunset Room at National Harbor is a 12,000-square foot banquet facility is being renovated.
-Beginning April 2012, Wolfgang Puck will be the exclusive caterer.
+Wolfgang Puck is the exclusive caterer.

-Tanger Outlets is building a 350,000-square foot outlet center that could open as early as 2013 at National Harbor.
-The Tanger Outlet center is expected to house 80 outlet designer and name-brand stores.
+Tanger Outlets - a 350,000-square foot outlet center at National Harbor.
+The Tanger Outlet center housing outlet designer and name-brand stores.

-The National Children’s Museum is expected to break ground in preparation for the first phase opening in 2013.
-Sesame Street is teaming up with them to create exhibits and bring Big Bird and Elmo to the museum.
+The National Children’s Museum - Sesame Street is teaming up to create exhibits and bring Big Bird and Elmo to the museum.
 The Sesame Street characters will serve as virtual guides to the museum for young children who visit.
 They will also be included in a new Early Learners gallery and a planned international gallery.
-The $182.6 million museum is slated to open in 2013.

 Calvert Marine Museum Maritime History Gallery adds new exhibits.